Tanz0rz/haxe-fmod/extension/README.md

 Chromium browsers: open `chrome://extensions`, turn on Developer mode, choose "Load unpacked", and pick this directory.

-Firefox: open `about:debugging#/runtime/this-firefox`, choose "Load Temporary Add-on", and pick `manifest.json`.
+Firefox needs its own manifest (a background script instead of a service worker, plus the add-on id).
+Run `python3 extension/package.py --unpacked`, then open `about:debugging#/runtime/this-firefox`, choose "Load Temporary Add-on", and pick `extension/dist/firefox/manifest.json`.

 ## How it works